Gymnastics Moves [All Essential Skills For Both Beginners and Pros]

 8. Scissors Leap

 It's a type of a forward leap where both legs imitate the movement of how scissors are being used.
 The motion has to be quick to signify the scissors-style motion.
+To learn this move, I would recommend you to check out this article on how to do a switch leap.

 9. Straight Jump